iioinc/iioScript/README.md

 `grammar.jison` defines all iioScript language syntax with hooks into the iioEngine API.

-`iioScript.js` is a .iio -> .js transpiler, precompiled with Jison: https://zaa.ch/jison/
+`lib/iioScript.js` is a .iio -> .js transpiler, precompiled from `grammar.jison` with Jison.

+`lib/iioEngine.js` is an external library that powers the animation engine.

 ## Specification